vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

     return retval;
 ```

-- Where the `load_binary` for example checks the magic number (each elf binary file contains magic number in the header) in the `linux_bprm` buffer (remember that we read first `128` bytes from the executable binary file): and exit if it is not elf binary:
+- Where the `load_binary` for example checks the magic number (each elf binary file contains magic number in the header) in the `linux_bprm` buffer (remember that we read first `128` bytes from the executable binary file) & exit if it is not elf binary:

+### Executing

 ```
 static int load_elf_binary(struct linux_binprm *bprm)